Advice to help you live your healthiest life, covering fitness, nutrition, mental health, self-care and much more.

 Through the COVID-19 pandemic, many Nova Scotians have gotten to know Dr. Robert Strang, the province’s chief medical officer of health and the public face of its response to this emergency.
 But Dr. Strang doesn’t work alone – he has an entire public health team working with him to help keep Nova Scotians safe and healthy.

-This multidisciplinary team includes Deputy Chief Medical Officer of Health Dr. Gaynor Watson-Creed and five regional medical officers of health (there is currently one vacancy), plus public health nurses, public health nutritionists, dental hygienists, health promoters and school health promoters, health equity consultants, epidemiologists, evaluators, public health officers, administrative assistants and more.
+This multidisciplinary team includes Deputy Chief Medical Officer of Health Dr. Shelley Deeks and four regional medical officers of health, plus public health nurses, public health nutritionists, dental hygienists, health promoters and school health promoters, health equity consultants, epidemiologists, evaluators, public health officers, administrative assistants and more.